 Hydrate, Hydrate, Hydrate

 Keeping hydrated is crucial at altitude.
 Dehydration can mimic or worsen the symptoms of AMS.
 Aim for 4-5 liters of water per day.
-Our at KCTE always emphasize hydration, reminding you throughout the day to keep drinking water.
+Our guides at KCTE always emphasize hydration, reminding you throughout the day to keep drinking water.

 Walk Slowly – “Pole Pole”